jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Unedited/Lecture 4 - Information Security Management System.md

 The ISMS preserves the CIA triad around information by applying risk-management processes, thereby giving confidence to invested parties that the risks have been adequately managed.

-To do so, an ISMS must be integrated within the organisation's processes and management structure - and information security as a whole must be considered through the entire design, including processes, information syhstems and controls.
+To do so, an ISMS must be integrated within the organisation's processes and management structure - and information security as a whole must be considered through the entire design, including processes, information systems and controls.

 To simplify, an ISMS is more or less a guidebook to information assurance within an organisation.